maxchang3/hexo-markmap/README.md

   katex: true
 ```

-if you need to use $K\kern-.25em\raise.45ex {\scriptstyle{A}}\kern-.15em\TeX$, please turn it on to insert the css links. or your $K\kern-.25em\raise.45ex {\scriptstyle{A}}\kern-.15em\TeX$ was already added in your blog by another way, then you needn't to do it.
+If you need to use $K\kern-.25em\raise.45ex {\scriptstyle{A}}\kern-.15em\TeX$, please turn it on to insert the CSS links.
+If your $K\kern-.25em\raise.45ex {\scriptstyle{A}}\kern-.15em\TeX$ was already added in your blog by another way, then you needn't to do it.

-> turn it on if you've installed `mathjax`
+> If your blog has MathJax installed, please turn it on.

 ### Prism
 default value `false`
 ```yaml
 hexo_markmap:
   prism: true
 ```

-if you need to inner code block,  please turn it on to insert the css links. or prism.css was already added in your blog by another way, then you needn't to do it.
+If you need to use code blocks, please turn it on to insert the CSS links.
+If prism.css has already been added to your blog by another way, then you don’t need to do it.

 ### Custom CDN
 ```yaml